maybleMyers/pusa/README.md

 Pusa currently has several known limitations:
 - Video generation quality is dependent on the base model (e.g., Wan-T2V-14B for V1.0).
 - We anticipate significant quality improvements when applying our methodology to more advanced models.
+- Sim2real gap between conditioning frames and generated frames, like color shifting in image-to-video task.
 - We welcome community contributions to enhance model performance and extend its capabilities.